moosthuizen42/NVP_Electronic_Controller/README.md

 Provision is made on the PCB for either 5mm through-hole, 3mm through-hole or 0603 (1608 metric) surface-mount LEDs.

-### Desired inspired oxygen propoprtion
+### 1. Desired inspired oxygen propoprtion

 The NVS specification calls for inspired oxygen proportion (FiO<sub>2</sub>) to be set in increments of 10% over a range of 30% to 100%.
 An array of 8 LEDs are installed for this purpose.

 Feedback for actual current FiO<sub>2</sub> is not considered.

-### Desired airway pressure
+### 2. Desired airway pressure

-The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O. Arbitrary intervals of 5 cmH2O results in 5 LEDs.
+The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O. Arbitrary intervals of 5 cmH<sub>2</sub>0 results in 5 LEDs.

-### Actual current airway pressure
+### 3. Actual current airway pressure

-The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O, and for a maximum over-pressure of 40cmH<sub>2</sub>0.
-A pressure monitoring range of 0cmH<sub>2</sub>0 to 40cmH<sub>2</sub>0 is considered.
-A 9-LED array provides feedback in increments of 5cmH<sub>2</sub>0.
+The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O, and for a maximum over-pressure of 40 cmH<sub>2</sub>0.
+A pressure monitoring range of 0 cmH<sub>2</sub>0 to 40 cmH<sub>2</sub>0 is considered.
+A 9-LED array provides feedback in increments of 5 cmH<sub>2</sub>0.

+### 4. Oxygen supply pressure *(optional)*

+Allowance is made for the monitoring of oxygen supply pressure.
+A scale is not prescribed and is firmware-dependent.

+### 5. Compressed air supply pressure *(optional)*

+Allowance is made for the monitoring of compressed air supply pressure.
+A scale is not prescribed and is firmware-dependent.

 ## Power